-The 5402A device provides high-speed, full-duplex serial ports that allow direct interface to other C54x/LC54x devices, codecs, and other devices in a system.
-There are three multichannel buffered serial ports (McBSPs) on board (three per subsystem).
+The 5409A device provides high-speed, full-duplex serial ports that allow direct interface to other C54x/LC54x devices, codecs, and other devices in a system.
+There are three multichannel buffered serial ports (McBSPs) on-chip.

 The McBSP provides:

 - Full-duplex communication - Double-buffer data registers, which allow a continuous data stream - · Independent framing and clocking for receive and transmit